awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-pkcs.md

 # Porting the corePKCS11 library<a name="afr-porting-pkcs"></a>

-FreeRTOS uses the open standard PKCS \#11 “CryptoKi” API as the abstraction layer for cryptographic operations, including:
-+ Signing and verifying\.
-+ Storage and enumeration of X\.509 certificates\.
-+ Storage and management of cryptographic keys\.

-For more information, see [PKCS \#11 Cryptographic Token Interface Base Specification](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html)\.
+The corePKCS11 library contains a software\-based mock implementation of the PKCS \#11 interface \(API\) that uses the cryptographic functionality provided by Mbed TLS\.
 Storing private keys in general\-purpose flash memory can be convenient in evaluation and rapid prototyping scenarios\.
 In production scenarios, to reduce the threats of data theft and device duplication, we recommend that you use dedicated cryptographic hardware\.
 Cryptographic hardware includes components with features that prevent cryptographic secret keys from being exported\.

-To use dedicated cryptographic hardware with FreeRTOS, you need to port the PKCS \#11 API to the hardware\.
+To use dedicated cryptographic hardware with FreeRTOS, port the PKCS \#11 API for the hardware you are using\.
+Generally, vendors for secure cryptoprocessors, such as Trusted Platform Module \(TPM\), Hardware Security Module \(HSM\), Secure Element, or any other type of secure hardware enclave, distribute a PKCS \#11 implementation with the hardware\.
+You can add the library to CMake and your IDE project, compile it and run the PKCS \#11 test suite\.

+This section describes how to use the FreeRTOS corePKCS11 library as the basis of your own port of the PKCS \#11 API\.
+Only a subset of the PKCS \#11 standard is implemented, with a focus on operations involving asymmetric keys, random number generation, and hashing\.
+PKCS \#11 API calls are made by the TLS helper interface in order to perform TLS client authentication during `SOCKETS_Connect`\.
+PKCS \#11 API calls are also made by our one\-time developer provisioning workflow to import a TLS client certificate and private key for authentication to the AWS IoT MQTT broker\.
+Those two use cases, provisioning and TLS client authentication, require implementation of only a small subset of the PKCS \#11 interface standard\.

 For information about the FreeRTOS corePKCS11 library, see [FreeRTOS corePKCS11 Library](https://docs.aws.amazon.com/freertos/latest/userguide/security-pkcs.html) in the *FreeRTOS User Guide*\.

 ## Prerequisites<a name="porting-prereqs-pkcs"></a>